mjperrone/dot_files/README.md

 * make colors reasonable
 * make sure the .vimrc is version-safe
 * use more environment variables for portability
-* get vundle to work on new machines
 * replace hard locations with vars.
 I'm very guilty of that since I mostly just use one machine, but it will cause problems when I switch.